 I could have happily stayed at The River Café forever but I always felt that I might look back and wonder if I could ever have done it on my own.
 So, after seventeen happy years by the river, I decided to have a go on my own.
 In November 2006 I opened my first restaurant, Theo Randall at the InterContinental.

 Since its launch, the restaurant has won numerous awards including Best Italian Restaurant of The Year from the London Restaurant Awards, Best Italian/ Mediterranean over £50 in Harden’s, and the highest ranked Italian on the Sunday Times Food List.
-Last year my signature Cappelletti di vitello won Best Dish at the Tatler Restaurant Awards.
+The signature Cappelletti di Vitello won Best Dish at the Tatler Restaurant Awards in 2014.
+My restaurant at InterContinental London Park Lane made it to the list of top 100 UK restaurants in 2016 by National Restaurant Awards.

 I am proud to have two successful cookbooks to my name.